Former NWSL coach called 'predator' as players speak out about sexual misconduct accusations

 The NWSL matches scheduled for Wednesday will proceed as planned, the players union announced on Tuesday.

 Steve Baldwin, the CEO and managing partner of the NWSL's Washington Spirit, resigned on Tuesday amid the fallout.
-Baldwin's statement on Twitter referenced a recent request b
+Baldwin's statement on Twitter referenced a recent request by the players as part of the reason for stepping down.

+And while Shim said on NBC she was "so just overcome with gratitude at everyone who has spoken out and supported us," she says she wants "more justice."

+"I want more," she told NBC.
+"I want more justice, I want better policies, I want players to be protected."